 For further information, please check the Icelandic Department of the Environment website:

-Source: Department of Environment of Iceland.
+Source: Department of Environment of Iceland and Camping Iceland's website.

 © All rights reserved